bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 Creating custom commands can help reduce the amount of boilerplate code you write, especially if you know that you need to repeat that code at multiple points.

 You can make this pattern even more ergonomic by writing an extension trait for the `Commands` type, allowing you to call new methods as long as the extension trait is imported.
-Calling `commands.custom_command(my_data)` is shorter and plays nicer with auto-complete, however this approach has no functional benefit or cost; it's simply a matter of style.
+Calling `commands.custom_command(my_data)` is shorter and plays nicer with autocomplete, however this approach has no functional benefit or cost; it's simply a matter of style.
 These same strategies can also be applied for the `EntityCommand` trait and the `EntityCommands` struct.

 ```rust